AnushaRandhawa/Car-Damage-Detection/README.md

 # Car-Damage-Detection

 I've created a program that addresses your car damage assessment task using the dataset with the six classes (F_Normal, F_Crushed, F_Breakage, R_Normal, R_Crushed, R_Breakage).
-Commenting in depth is added inside the code for assistance.

 ## What is included in this repository?